You won’t be able to eat all of the fish you’ve caught at once, so you’ll have to store it.

 - Toss in a little acid.
 All commercial formulations of infused oils in the United States must comply with this requirement.

 - Lemon juice, vinegar, and citric acid are examples of common acidifying substances found in the home environment.
-1 tablespoon of acidification chemical per mug of oil is the recommended proportion.
+One tablespoon of acidification chemical per mug of oil is the recommended proportion.

 - Keep any infusing oil refrigerated.
 If you have a really cool, dark basement, this may be plenty as long as it remains extremely cool, but to be careful, freezing will typically preserve infused oil for longer.